 The Summary view shows product performance in terms of revenue, price, and quantity.
 It also includes two of the Shopping Behaviour metrics.

-The Summary view includes the following metrics:
+The Summary view includes:

 Sales Performance Section:

 - Product Revenue (revenue from individual product sales).